 Now, here is what the research says and some background info that I believe is helpful to know…

-We cannot say any of these non-nutritive sweeteners directly causes any negative outcomes, but it is important to remember their impact on your taste preferences and the associations in animal studies (and some human studies) with negative outcomes.
+We cannot say any of these non-nutritive sweeteners directly causes any negative outcomes, but it is important to remember their impact on your taste preferences.

-I’ll talk about this more below, but my preference for the average person is to use traditional sugar or natural sweeteners (as defined in this article) in smaller amounts, however for the person with diabetes this may not be possible since these natural sweeteners still raise blood sugar levels.
-For diabetics, including myself I recommend using stevia and/or monk fruit when needed.
+I’ll talk about this more below, but my preference for the average person is to use non-nutritive sweeteners as desired in moderation alongside some traditionally sweetened foods and beverages with sugar.
+For the person with diabetes, however, this may not be possible since some of those options can still raise blood sugar levels.

 You do not need to take insulin for non-nutritive sweeteners.